laluzamakhsyari/dyson_schwinger_algorithm_for_-QED/README.md

 There is a folder contains the general program for different processes.
 The main interface is Dyson_Schwinger.nb.
 By changing the inputs, the result for 6 different processes in each .nb files can be recovered.

-N.B : The computational time increases with the increasing of number of particles involved in the processes.
+N.B : The computational time increases with the increasing of number of particles involved in the process.